Which company has the cheapest car insurance in Rhode Island for a bad driving record?

 USAA$1,147$1,306

-American Family offers the cheapest rates for drivers with reckless driving convictions at $2,808 per year.
+American Family offers the most affordable rates for drivers with reckless driving convictions, averaging $2,808 per year.

 CompanyAverage annual premium for clean recordAnnual premium for reckless driving